 Microsoft Dynamics 365 CRM for Charities

-Preact recommends Microsoft Dynamics 365 as the best CRM solution to manage the diverse requirements of organisations working in the Third Sector.
+Preact recommends Microsoft Dynamics 365 as the best CRM solution to manage the diverse requirements of non profit organisations and charities working in the Third Sector.

-When implemented effectively, Dynamics 365 adds simplicity and efficiency to control costs and increase engagement.
-This includes:
+When implemented effectively, Dynamics 365 for charities adds simplicity and efficiency to control costs and increase engagement, this includes:

-- Unifying data in a secure cloud platform, to create a single source of truth.
+Unifying data in a secure cloud platform, to create a single source of truth.

-- Increasing fundraising and commercial activities through personalised messaging
+Increasing charitable fundraising and commercial activities through personalised messaging.

 Demonstrating Dynamics 365 Charity Hub

-Demonstrating examples of the entities, relationships and processes that can be managed in Microsoft Dynamics 365.
+Demonstrating examples of the entities, relationships and processes that can be managed in Microsoft Dynamics 365 CRM for charities..

 Video Transcriptopen transcript close transcript